 I’m very suspicious of the idea that the architect simply does the drawings and then asks the engineers to build it, There’s more to architecture than architecture.

 ~ Lord Richard Rogers

-The various disciplines that can contribute to a building design are each now specialized to a degree that it is impossible for a single design entity to master them.
-Each discipline itself requires many areas of expertise to exploit all of the options, opportunities, and possibilities.
+The various disciplines that can contribute to a building design are now specialized to such a degree that it is impossible for a single design entity to master them.
+Each discipline itself requires many areas of expertise to exploit all of the available options, opportunities, and possibilities.
 Science, art, products, construction implementation, codes, and sustainability are all areas of expertise required within each specialized discipline.
-And each specialized discipline involves cross-disciplinary knowledge such as Landscape Lighting.
-The design options and product opportunities within each discipline are now so varied and changing at a rate that makes it impossible for an architect to remain aware of all the possibilities without sacrificing the time and energy required to develop and articulate a clear and convincing architectural agenda.
+And each specialized discipline also involves cross-disciplinary knowledge such as Landscape Lighting.
+The design options and product opportunities within each discipline are now so varied and changing at such a rate that makes it impossible for an architect to remain aware of all the possibilities at his disposal to execute and implement his architectural agenda.

 The architect has the opportunity and responsibility to take advantage of the expertise and multiple focused perspectives offered by owners, engineers, consultants, sub-contractors, craftsmen, artisans, and contributing artists.
 A specialized knowledge of what is possible in multiple design and construction realms can combine to push the architectural implementation to innovations that better clarify and more powerfully make tangible the potentials and purposes of architecture.
 Individual perspectives and disciplines should both challenge and support how best to express and implement the intended architectural agenda.
 A collaborative architectural implementation is effective and responsible because architectural implementation is particular and circumstantial, expressly altered by time and place.